brendancooley/tpsp/tpsp.md

 I proceed in three steps to untangle power and preferences as determinants of trade policies.
 First, I model a coercive international political economy in which governments propose trade policies, observe others proposals, and choose whether or not to fight wars in bids to modify these.
 The model's equilibrium depends on a vector of parameters governing governments' preferences for protectionism and costs of war, which in turn depend on the military strengths of potential belligerents and the geographic distance between them.
 I then estimate these parameters by minimizing the distance between the model's predictions and observed policies in 2011.
 Finally, I answer the question posed here: how does military coercion affect trade policy?
 With estimates for the model's parameters in hand, this question can be answered by a simple counterfactual experiment — eliminate governments' military capacity, and recalculate the model's equilibrium.
 The difference between counterfactual equilibrium policies and the factual policies represents the net effect of military coercion on trade policy.

 I find that there are increasing returns to military advantage in international trade policy bargaining.
 Governments that are militarily powerful are estimated to enjoy lower costs of war, which they exploit to coerce policy concessions from their trade partners.
 In this sense, military might is a force for trade liberalization, inducing reductions in barriers to trade that governments would be unwilling to undertake in the absence of coercion.
 These reductions in barriers to trade stimulate international economic exchange.
-Counterfactually eliminating militaries results in a 38.6 percent reduction in the value of international trade.
+Counterfactually eliminating militaries reduces the value of global trade to 38.6 percent of its model-estimated value.
 I estimate that the effectiveness of military coercion does not degrade across space -- in fact, governments are estimated to enjoy lower average costs of war against geographically distant adversaries.
 This may reflect the peculiarities of war in the era under study, in which geographic distance represents a minimal impediment to the projection of power.

 In the model, governments choose trade policies to maximize a country-specific social welfare function.
 Each government's trade policy is a set of taxes, one for each importing country, imposed on imports.
 Notably, trade policies can be discriminatory, affecting certain source countries disproportionately.
 A model of the international economy connects trade policy choices to social welfare.^[The model of the international economy is a variant of the workhorse model of @Eaton2002. @Costinot2015 study a broader class of structural gravity models that connect trade frictions (such as trade policy) to trade and welfare outcomes.]
 After observing trade policies, governments may choose to fight wars against other governments in order to impose free trade.
 The threat of war constrains threatened governments and affects their trade policy choices.
 The costs of war depend on the potential bellligerents' relative military strengths' on the geographic distance between them.